Ocelani/go-genetic-algorithm/README.md

 This repo is inspired by the article:
 "A new approach to the software release planning", deColares et al.

+The following texts was retired from the article.

 ## Metaheuristic Settings

-The following text was retired from the article:

 ``
 This subsection will discuss specific aspects related to problem and settings of the algorithm.
 Below we show these aspects and settings.